Skip to content

 If you do nothing else follow the Engineering Fundamentals Checklist!

-The structure of a sprint is a breakdown of the sections of the playbook according to the structure of an Agile sprint.
+The first week of an ISE project is a breakdown of the sections of the playbook according to the structure of an Agile sprint.

 General Guidance